 International Volunteers-In-Parks (IVIP)

-The NPS Office of International Affairs manages the International Volunteers-In-Parks program (IVIP), which permits citizens from other countries to become NPS volunteers.
-The IVIP program differs from regular NPS volunteer programs because of legal requirements of the Department of State and United States Citizen and Immigration Services.
+The NPS Office of International Affairs manages the International Volunteers-In-Parks (IVIP) program, which permits citizens from other countries to become NPS volunteers.
+Although international volunteers can serve as NPS volunteers, there are specific legal requirements from the Department of State and United States Citizen and Immigration Services.
 Due to the complexity of visa and immigration policies, the NPS IVIP coordinator plays a critical role in assisting the NPS with foreign applicants.
 Applicants need a J-1 visa to receive any compensation from any US funding source (including housing, recognition items, etc.).
 The one exception is for F-1 students with training approval from their universities.
-Before hiring international volunteers, NPS staff should contact the IVIP coordinator, who will help determine whether or not individuals are eligible to legally volunteer.
+Before bringing on international volunteers (either in person or virtually), NPS staff should contact the IVIP coordinator, who will help determine whether or not individuals are eligible to legally volunteer.

 For a complete information packet to begin an IVIP program, contact the international volunteer manager in the Office of International Affairs or visit the International Cooperation website.

 Anyone not serving under a signed volunteer service agreement is not an NPS volunteer (see Who is an NPS Volunteer).